react-storefront-foundation/react-storefront-foundation.github.io/v8.18.2/guides/layer0_routing.md

 - Proxy URLs from additional upstream sites
 - Send redirects from the network edge
-- Handle URLs that do not follow Next.js conventions such as "vanity" URLs used for SEO.
+- Handle URLs that do not follow Next.js conventions such as "vanity" URLs used for SEO
 - Fall back to Next.js standard routing for unmatched requests

 ## Configuration